heythisisfun/HIT-CCMC-Xiong-research-group/content/home/welcome.md

 ---
 <br>

-**Xiong's Research Group** focus on investigate the mechanics of Advanced Lightweight Composite Structures.
+**Xiong's Research Group** focuses on investigatng the mechanics of Advanced Lightweight Composite Structures.